mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 We have enough compute to execute our tutorial because we are working with a subsampled dataset.

 The last bit of instance hygiene we need to take care of is making sure that we all have the right channels, or package managers, enabled for the [conda package manager](https://docs.conda.io/en/latest/).
 We'll go over this in detail, but essentially if our computers don't know where to look to install software, or if they look at the wrong location first, things will go awry.
+In this case, without the right channels conda will either be unable to find the software, or will install the wrong versions!

 ```
 conda activate